 While the goal was to go bigger than their previous one to six keg runs, the Preston brewery’s first priority is filling the taps at its own bar.
 When they launched in October 2016, the first beers to pour through them saw a return to their Make Beer roots, with Deep Steep, a chamomile infused American amber ale and the very first beer they ever released, one of the first beers to flow at the new premises.

-Add in food from Scottish WeeMan's kitchen, a beer hall style fit out complete with mish mash furniture, table tennis and a striking blue and red mural mimicking their labelling and you've got a neighbourhood brew bar that's set to become a regular haunt for Preston natives.
+From late 2019 onwards, the brewery started canning their beers with some regularity and a Tallboy tap or tins have become common sights in spots for good beer across Melbourne.
+But undoubtedly the best place to enjoy those beers is their Preston home, with their kitchen, a beer hall-style fit out complete with mish mash furniture and a striking blue and red mural mimicking their labelling have created a neighbourhood brew bar that's become a regular haunt for Preston natives.
 And, with the 86 tram route and Bell train station both in walking distance, beer lovers from further afield would be remiss to leave it just for the locals.